ZakiaHussaini/Stories-Blog/README.md

 - ### The following components have been implemented in this project and reused throughout the app:
   - **Asset:** Using this component, spinners are loaded throughout the site and user messages are displayed if search results are not found.
   - **Avatar:** Users can identify each other more easily with the help of this component, which is used throughout the site for user profile images.
-  - **MoreDropdown Page:** In the app, this component is used to edit posts and profiles by users/owners.
+  - **MoreDropdown** In the app, this component is used to edit posts and profiles by users/owners.
-  - **SideNavBar:** This component is present on every page of the application.
+  - **NavBar:** This component is present on every page of the application.
 The user can access most site features in one place, from any page, which improves UX.
 It also collapses into a sidenavbar menu for screen sizes medium and below.
-  - **LoggedInIcons:** Using this component, logged in users will be able to access all app links from the sidenavbar.
-  - **LoggedOutIcons:** Using this component, guest users will be able to access all app links from the sidenavbar.
-  - **NotFound:** Invalid urls were handled by this component.
-If users try to input invalid urls, they will see a page not found message.
-  - **UseRedirect:** When users access a page they shouldn't be viewing, this component redirects them to their home page.
-  - **UseClickOutsideToggle:** This component helps collapse a sideNavBar menu by clicking any link within the menu or by clicking outside the menu to collapse it for a smooth UX.
-Which By default, you must click on each link in the sidenavbar menu and then press the hamburger icon again to collapse it.